wasp-lang/wasp/web/docs/language/features.md

 After implementing your APIs in NodeJS, all that's left to do before using them is tell Wasp about it!
 You can easily do this with the `api` declaration, which supports the following fields:
 - `fn: ServerImport` (required) - The import statement of the APIs NodeJs implementation.
-- `httpRoute: (HttpMethod, string)` (required) - The HTTP (method, path) pair, where method can be one of:
+- `httpRoute: (HttpMethod, string)` (required) - The HTTP (method, path) pair, where the method can be one of:
   - `ALL`, `GET`, `POST`, `PUT` or `DELETE`
   - and path is an Express path `string`.
 - `entities: [Entity]` (optional) - A list of entities you wish to use inside your API.
 We'll leave this option aside for now.
 You can read more about it [here](#using-entities-in-apis).
 - `auth: bool` (optional) - If auth is enabled, this will default to `true` and provide a `context.user` object.
 If you do not wish to attempt to parse the JWT in the Authorization Header, you may set this to `false`.

 Wasp APIs and their implementations don't need to (but can) have the same name.
-With that in mind, this is how you might declare the API that use the implementations from the previous step:
+With that in mind, this is how you might declare the API that uses the implementations from the previous step:
 ```c title="pages/main.wasp"
 // ...